-Evermore WGV is currently under construction, and when finished will provide 24 apartments that are designed to make it easy, attractive and affordable for people to lead happy and healthy lives using a fair share of the earth’s resources.
+Evermore WGV is an apartment block of 24 apartments that are designed to make it easy, attractive and affordable for people to lead happy and healthy lives using a fair share of the earth’s resources.

 Yolk Property Group, the lead developer, has used Bioregional Australia's One Planet Living process throughout the planning for the community.
 Bioregional’s One Planet Living framework comprises ten simple principles that help anyone, anywhere plan, deliver and communicate sustainability.

-Its One Planet Action Plan, using these ten principles, was endorsed by Bioregional as a national leader in One Planet Living in 2017.
-It is the first apartment development to become a One Planet Community in Western Australia, and is 3km from the centre of Fremantle and 22km from Perth’s central business district.
+Its One Planet Action Plan, using these ten principles, was endorsed by Bioregional in 2017 and then recognised as a global leader in One Planet Living in June 2019.

-As well as using the One Planet Principles to embed sustainability within apartments themselves, the action plan focuses on how residents will live once they have moved in.
+As well as using the One Planet Living principles to embed sustainability within the apartments themselves, the action plan focuses on how residents will live once they have moved in.

 Yolk Property Group has partnered with Curtin University, LandCorp, Solar Balance, Australian Renewable Energy Agency (ARENA), Low Carbon Living Cooperative Research Centre and Commonwealth Scientific and Industrial Research Centre (CSIRO) to deliver Evermore WGV, with ARENA providing a $280,000 grant to aid Yolk Property Group deliver the project.

 As part of this, the development is pioneering the use of shared solar technology in a large-scale strata (apartment) setting with a governance model developed by the Curtin University Sustainability Policy Institute.
 It’s estimated that the technology will save residents 30% on their electricity bills.

 Real-time measurement and recording of water and power consumption will also give residents greater control over their energy usage and ensure maximum energy-efficiency.